 Temporary Manual Operation in "Drive"

 To prevent harm to the powertrain when the transmission is paddle shifted by the driver (including during double-kick-down shifts), the system will inhibit potentially damaging shifts.
-The Powertrain Control Module (PCM) can also cut off engine fuel flow to prevent over-revving.
+As an added safety measure, the Powertrain Control Module (PCM) can also cut off engine fuel flow to prevent over-revving.

 MULTI-CLUTCH LOCK-UP TORQUE CONVERTER

-The all-new 6-speed automatic transmission teams with a brand new torque converter that not only has a higher maximum torque rating, but also has a new converter lock-up assembly.
+The Sequential SportShift 6-speed automatic transmission teams with a special torque converter that not only has a higher maximum torque rating, but also has a unique converter lock-up assembly.
 The lock-up assembly uses multiple lock-up disks that generate nearly double the facing area of a typical torque converter.
-The new lock-up assembly not only reduces heat build-up during operation, but also features improved overall lubrication that generates better cooling.
-The new torque converter allows for lock-up activation during a much wider range of driving conditions, which, in turn, generates improved fuel economy.
+The lock-up assembly not only reduces heat build-up during operation, but also features improved overall lubrication that generates better cooling.
+The torque converter allows for lock-up activation during a much wider range of driving conditions that helps improve fuel economy.

 STRAIGHT-GATE SHIFTER ASSEMBLY